ElbaknaouiLaila/last_transendance/README.md

 Clone the project, then run the command: make build.
 After building, the server will run, and you can access it via the browser using the address: 'http://localhost:5173'.

+Enjoy 🤗 😊
 ## Usage

 <!-- I ll do it later  -->

 ## Contact

-If you have questions or feedback, you can reach us at : https://www.linkedin.com/in/rachida-moujan-297424285/.
+If you have questions or feedback, you can reach us at : https://www.linkedin.com/in/rachida-moujan-297424285/. thank you 🙏🏻